Z314/Data-Analysis-1/README.md

 # Data-Visualisation-1

 Ocean temperature plotting of data using R. <br />
-Data source: AIMS https://www.aims.gov.au/docs/data/data.html.
+Based on Australian Institute of Marine Science data source: https://www.aims.gov.au/docs/data/data.html.
 Subset of "temp-logger.csv". <br />
 Sampling location: Bramble Cay, QLD, AU. <br />
 Data is located in data.zip. <br />
 Run the R code file with the data file supplied.
 Two plots will appear (below).
 These are the raw water temperature measurements. <br />